- Project ID SECOPS

 - Project duration 2017-10-01 > 2019-09-30

 - Total EUR 909 293,75

 - Status Ongoing

-Project SECOPS (an integrated SECurity concept for drone OPerationS) is initiated by a research centre (NLR) and 3 SME industrial partners (SensoFusion, Unifly and Delft Dynamics), in response to the SESAR2020 Remotely Piloted Aircraft Systems (RPAS) Exploratory Research Call, under Topic 06 “Security & cyber-resilience”.
+Project SECOPS (an integrated SECurity concept for drone OPerationS) is initiated by a research centre (Netherlands Aerospace Centre) and 3 SME industrial partners (Sensofusion, Unifly and Delft Dynamics), in response to the SESAR2020 Remotely Piloted Aircraft Systems (RPAS) Exploratory Research Call, under Topic 06 “Security & cyber-resilience”.

-SECOPS will include a proof of concept of the integrated security concept, integrating COTS technology of the consortium partners.
-A preliminary demonstrator, based on a realistic scenario, will be performed at the Netherlands RPAS Test Centre (NRTC).
+The project will include a proof of concept of the integrated security concept, integrating COTS technology of the consortium partners.
+A demonstration of the integrated security concept, based on a realistic scenario is performed at the Netherlands RPAS Test Centre (NRTC).

 This project has received funding from the SESAR Joint Undertaking under the European Union's Horizon 2020 research and innovation programme under grant agreement No 763599